juliamrch/gitlab-docs/doc/architecture.md

    graph, or select the first (`build-images`) stage in the mini pipeline graph to expose the jobs that build the images.
 1. Select the **play** (**{play}**) button next to the images you want to rebuild.
-   - Normally, you do not need to rebuild the `image:gitlab-docs-base` image, as it rarely changes.
-If it does need to be rebuilt, be sure to only run `image:docs-lint` after it is finished rebuilding.

 ### Deploy the docs site